 Weiler Foundation Endowed Scholarship

 The Weiler Foundation is pleased to establish a continuing education endowed scholarship for former Knoxville graduates enrolled in higher education.
 It is available to students in their 2nd, 3rd, or 4th year of education.
-Areas of study include engineering (mechanical, design, manufacturing, industrial), welding, business, accounting, marketing and finance.
+Areas of study include mechanical, agriculture and industrial engineering, CNC machining and drafting, welding and Weiler interns.

 Established in 2000, Weiler is a cutting-edge design and engineering company specializing in heavy equipment manufacturing for the paving market.
 Their innovative design and production methods have made them an industry leader.
 Since their inception, they have steadily grown in employment, including several expansion projects to meet the growing needs of their domestic and international customers.
 Many Knoxville graduates are part of the Weiler employee family.

 Gilliland Family Endowed Scholarship

 The Gilliland Family Endowed Scholarship has been established with gratitude to the Knoxville Community School District for generations of quality education by members of the Gilliland Family who are all Knoxville High School graduates.